 There are a huge variety of CRMs out there, but many weren’t created with the speaking industry in mind.
 That said, there are still a ton of great choices for speaking businesses of all sizes, if you’re willing to do some of the customization yourself.
 Let’s start with four of my personal favorites.

-Last but not least is the newest of the CRMs in this list: SpeakerFlow CRM.
+First and foremost is the newest of the CRMs in this list: SpeakerFlow CRM.
 Designed with speaker and creator of “Hey Mic!”
 Julie Holmes, SpeakerFlow CRM was created on top of Zoho One.
 Besides handling the basic needs of a CRM, it also comes pre-customized for speakers.
 With sales modules, connection to the SpeakerFlow Intel Engine, and tons of integrations, it’s a perfect fit, regardless of the size of your speaking business.

 To add even more value, many of the integrations that come as a part of the SpeakerFlow CRM can take the place of many of your existing systems.
 Below are just a few of the many Zoho apps that make up the CRM (and what tools they can replace):